Potato and Leek Soup

 • Don’t add all of the chicken stock at once.
 Add 6 cups to start with and use the remaining 2 to achieve your desired consistency.

-• I love topping this potato leek soup with a drizzle of olive oil, fresh cracked black pepper, green onions and crumbled bacon.
+To serve, ladle the potato and leek soup into bowls and top with a drizzle of olive oil, fresh cracked black pepper, crumbled bacon, and green onions.
+See the recipe in action here.

 What type of potatoes should I use in this recipe?